Westy251/reference-24/easy-scripts/README.md

-These shell scripts will enable running of the tiva board and docker build without needing to copy and paste a bunch of codes!
+These shell scripts will allow running of the tiva board and docker build without needing to copy and paste a bunch of codes!

 docker-build+launch(ARM or x86).sh
 - This script helps run docker without typing all these commands